-Mechanical pencil: I use pencils that I buy at MUJI stores.
-I just like the way these feel in my hand, but you can use any mechanical pencil that feels right for you.
-The leads in these are 2B, 005.
+Mechanical pencil: I use pencils that I buy at MUJI stores, simply because I like the way they feel in my hand (however, I’m not sure if these are still available), but you can use any mechanical pencil that feels right for you.
+The leads in my pencil are 2B, .05mm.

-Bulldog clips: You need these for windy days when the sketchbook pages flap and fly about.
+Bulldog clips: You’ll need these on windy days when your sketchbook pages flap and fly about.